FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

     - ``Node`` a process that perform computation and does one of the task of what the user want to let the robot do.
-Every task can involve more other nodes as sub task: to more information about ROS nodes see the `documentation <http://wiki.ros.org/Nodes>`_.
+Every task can involve more other nodes as sub task: to find more information about ROS nodes see the `documentation <http://wiki.ros.org/Nodes>`_.
 We define this underlying component as ``service node`` and can be accessed in the service logic as one of the two types of service items